limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ### Unstacking the `sudo` Russian Doll

-I was able to SSH in to `nick`'s account using the credential (`nick:custodio`) and here's where the crazy `sudo` Russian doll fun begins.
+I'm able to SSH in to `nick`'s account using the credential (`nick:custodio`) and here's where the crazy `sudo` Russian doll fun begins.

 ![nick.png](/assets/images/posts/cyberry-walkthrough/cyberry-19.png)

-It appeared that `/home/nick/invoke.sh` is a script that runs any executable as `terry`.
+It appears that `/home/nick/invoke.sh` is a script that runs any executable as `terry`.

 ![invoke.png](/assets/images/posts/cyberry-walkthrough/cyberry-20.png)

 Let's try to open a shell as `terry`.
-But before we do that, recall that a `fork()` bomb was present in `.bashrc`?
+But before we do that, recall that a `fork()` bomb is present in `.bashrc`?
 One of the users may have this as a defense mechanism when `/bin/bash` is their shell.
 It's better to use good old `/bin/sh` instead.
-It ain't pretty but it works.
+It isn't pretty but it works.

 ![terry.png](/assets/images/posts/cyberry-walkthrough/cyberry-21.png)